-For many people, family holidays are one of the most idyllic parts of the year.
-From making memories with the ones you love, to the opportunity to explore a new place, there are lots of reasons why they’re considered to be such an important aspect of family life.
+For many people, family holidays are the best part of the year.
+From making memories with the ones you love to exploring new places, there are lots of reasons why they’re considered to be such an important aspect of family life.

-But if you’re the parent of teenagers, kids, or toddlers, you may well understand the stresses of finding holiday activities your whole family can enjoy.
+But if you’re the parent of teenagers, kids or toddlers, you may well understand the stresses of finding family holiday activities your everyone can enjoy.
 Different attractions are obviously suitable for different ages, whether it’s a mountain walk that’s too steep for little legs or an historical building that you’re worried will bore your teen.

 Fun things to do in Wales for teenagers

 We understand that finding the perfect activity for your teenager can be a struggle at times.
 But whether they’re an adrenaline junkie, a social media devotee or a nature lover, we’ve curated a list of what to do in Wales that your daughter or son is sure to enjoy.